-Samsung D’light is an exhibition space which showcases Samsung’s latest technology.
+Samsung D’light is an exhibition space that showcases Samsung’s latest technology.

-It’s an excellent choice for computer specialist because visitors will communicate with some of them on-display technology.
+It’s an excellent choice for computer specialists because visitors will communicate with some of them on-display technology.

 Address: 11 Seocho-daero 74-gil, Seocho-dong, Seocho-gu, Seoul, South Korea | 서울특별시 서초구 서초동 서초대로74길 11

 Gangnam – gu is host to some of Korea’s largest entertainment companies.

 In the hope of seeing a famous Korean idol walking or driving to and from the site, members of the public often go and visit the company headquarters and studios.

 Big groups of fans and TV stations often crowd around the exits, which is something of a sight in itself.

 Address: 8 Dosan-daero 89-gil, Cheongdam-dong, Gangnam-gu, Seoul, South Korea | 서울특별시 강남구 청담동 도산대로89길 8